2i2c-org/infrastructure/docs/hub-deployment-guide/upgrade-cluster/aws.md

       create only.
 We can choose something two minor versions of the current k8s control plane version.

-   2. Add a new core node pool (like `core-b`)
+   2. Add a new core node group (like `core-b`)

-      Rename (part 1/3) the config file's entry for the core node pool temporarily when running this command, either from `core-a` to `core-b` or the other way around.
+      Rename (part 1/3) the config file's entry for the core node group temporarily when running this command, either from `core-a` to `core-b` or the other way around.